RickofManc/60-seconds-to-save-earth/README.md

 ### Surface

 In consideration of the key aim to make learning fun, the visual language has to convey this tone.
-Therefore the use of arcade style graphics, known to be fun and engaging was applied in the following areas.
+Therefore the use of arcade styles, known to be fun and engaging was applied in the following areas.

 #### Colour